devopsdays/devopsdays-web/content/events/2016-newzealand/program.md

         <time>11:30-12:05</time>
       </div>
       <div class = "col-md-6 box">
-        <a href="/events/2016-newzealand/program/bridget-cowie">Bridget Cowie - The story of a performance outage, and how we could have prevented it</a>
+        <a href="/events/2016-newzealand/program/bridget-cowie">Bridget Cowie (Datacom) - The story of a performance outage, and how we could have prevented it</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->